Top 10 Best PC Games to Play Now 2023 High Quality Games and High Graphics Games.

 Bungie's co-op shooter had a poor start to life but slowly redeemed itself in 2019 through a string of solid expansions, including Shadowkeep.
 Much more than an endless quest for loot, Destiny 2's genius comes from the simple art of summarizing things: It makes every headshot feel special, and the sci-fi enemy design gives your screen spark and color.

-It's a great pad shooter, but playing with mouse and keyboard lets you really feel the weapons at work, and control your shots better.
+It's a great pad shooter, but playing with a mouse and keyboard lets you really feel the weapons at work, and control your shots better.
 And if you've never played before, now is the best time to start, as it launched as a free-to-play game on Steam last year.
 You won't get the most recent expansion, but you'll still squeeze hundreds of hours out of the base game, its early expansion, and addictive PvP.
 You can also transfer your saves from the console.

 Best PC Games 6.
 Outer Wilds

 A joyous, playful space story about a character who dies every 22 minutes.
 During each life, you explore its wonderful folkloric world and watch it change, with entire planets falling apart before your eyes.
-You try your best to learn something new, and when you close your eyes and you're back at the beginning, the world resets, you have another 22 minutes to figure out what used to be Was.
+You try your best to learn something new, and when you close your eyes and you're back at the beginning, the world resets, and you have another 22 minutes to figure out what used to be Was.

 It's the perfect window to dive into its intertwined stories.
 The world is so small that your makeshift spacecraft can reach any planet in a matter of minutes, giving you plenty of time to delve into ruins and talk to memorable NPCs.
 But it is never enough for you to uncover the whole truth, let alone the threads of a conspiracy that will lead you to your next life.